-If a particular studio area is not planning to accept students in the PPC program in any given year, Lisa should be notified as soon as possible so she can respond appropriately to these applicants.
+If a particular studio area is not planning to accept students in the PPC program in any given year, Beth should be notified as soon as possible so she can respond appropriately to these applicants.

 3. Faculty members review the application materials, including contacting the references listed on the application, and schedule auditions (or view DVDs).
 The audition/DVD review would normally be conducted by the same faculty member/group which hears other auditions.

 4. Students for whom English is not their native language must be interviewed by the appropriate faculty member(s) via phone or Skype.
 It is essential that the student has sufficient English skills to function effectively in the PPC program.

-5. Following this review, if an applied faculty/area is recommending admission, a meeting should be scheduled with Sue (primarily to discuss the impact on applied loads and credit hour production).
+5. Following this review, if an applied faculty/area is recommending admission, a meeting should be scheduled with the Director (primarily to discuss the impact on applied loads and credit hour production).
 For this meeting, prepare a list of proposed duties for each applicant, keeping in mind that the full-time work/study load for students in this program is a minimum of 40 hours/week (required to document that this program is "full-time" work).
 Please see the PPC Goals and Requirements for specific information.

 This would normally include approximately ten contact hours of instruction with faculty (lessons, studio classes, and directed ensembles, opera, chamber music or other collaborative experiences) plus at least thirty hours of individual practice and preparation.

 7. Payment of the PPC fee by the Friday before classes start in the fall will signify final acceptance into the program.

 Please review all the information here if you are considering accepting students into this program.
-The 2015-2016 program cost to domestic students is $2,000 and $2,500 for international students (minus any scholarship offered).
+The approximate costs to domestic students is $2,000 and $2,500 for international students (minus any scholarship offered).